rabbitmq/rabbitmq-website/site/install-debian.md

 In order to use the repository, it is necessary to

  * Install prerequisites needed to download signing keys and packages over HTTPS
- * Add (import) repository signing key. `apt` will verify package signatures during installation.
+ * Add repository signing key to your system. `apt` will verify package signatures during installation.
  * Add a source list file for the repository
  * Update package metadata
  * Install Erlang packages required by RabbitMQ